stagehandshawn/EvoCmdWing/readme.md

 ## Overview
  - Sends custom keys to grandMA3 onPC when paired with `/help_files/EvoCmdWingv0.2_keyboard_shortcuts.xml` you will have a nice control surface.
- - LED feedback for XKeys.
- - 8 extra encoders for XKeys 1-8 with added Press action.
+ - LED feedback for XKeys with manual brightness adjustment
+   - Hold "Encoder Flip" button and Rotate Encoder 11 (logo), 12 (Sequence Off brightness), 13(Sequence On brightness)
+ - 5 Relative Attribute Encoders
+   - Sensitivity adjustment - Hold "Encoder Flip" button and adjust using Encoder 5 - XKeys will show level (1-8)
+ - 8 Absolute XKey Encoders
+   - Sensitivity adjustment - Hold "Encoder Flip" button and adjust using Encoder 6 - XKeys will show level (1-8)
  - Keyboard compiled using QMK firmware.
  - Designed with
    - D-Type panel mount openings for changes/additions later without reprinting (e.g., adding Art-net to DMX module, hardware midi, or LTC generator)